 Hamblin began his coaching career immediately after graduating from BC in 2001.
 As an undergraduate, Hamblin was a four-year starting goalkeeper for the Boston College men's team.
 He led the Eagles to a Big East Tournament championship and the team's first NCAA bid since 1990 as a senior.
 In 2008, Hamblin was honored with an induction into the Boston College Varsity Club Hall of Fame.

 After earning 0.84 goals against average as a senior, Hamblin was selected as an NSCAA/adidas first-team All-American.
 In 2000, he shut out a career-high eight opponents, including seven in Big East games.
 In his career, he earned 24 shutouts.
 Hamblin's 0.44 goals against average in conference play earned him the Goalkeeper of the Year and an All-Big East first-team selection.

 Throughout college, Hamblin coached local youth soccer teams, while participating in many community programs associated with the University.
 For his dedication to the community, Hamblin was awarded the Brian D.A.
 Hall Award, BC's highest leadership honor.
 Boston College honored Hamblin with the 2001 Outstanding Senior Male Student-Athlete Award.
 Hamblin was also named a nominee for the NCAA Sportsmanship Award in 2001.

 A native of Bristol, England, Hamblin received his undergraduate degree in human development and communications in 2001 and earned his master's in May of 2007 in developmental and educational psychology.
-Hamblin currently resides in Newton, Mass., with his wife, Elizabeth, and daughter, Clara.
+Hamblin currently resides in Newton, Mass., with his wife, Elizabeth, and daughters, Clara and Evie.